 - a formal parameter, represented as # followed by the one-based parameter index.
 For example: #1, #3.
-It is not permitted to write #0 to refer to the receiver object; use this instead.
-(A side note: The formal parameter syntax #1 is less natural in source code than writing the formal parameter name.
+It is not permitted to write #0 to refer to the receiver object; use this instead. - The formal parameter syntax #1 is less natural in source code than writing the formal parameter name.
 This syntax is necessary for separate compilation, when an annotated method has already been compiled into a .class file and a client of that method is later compiled.
-In the .class file, no formal parameter name information is available, so it is necessary to use a number to indicate a formal parameter.) - a local variable.
+In the .class file, no formal parameter name information is available, so it is necessary to use a number to indicate a formal parameter.
+If all your annotated code is always provided to the checker in source code format (this also implies that you will never provide .class files to clients who might want to do type-checking), then you can use the formal parameter name instead of the numeric index. - a local variable.
 Write the variable name.
 For example: myLocalVar.
 The variable must be in scope; for example, a method annotation on method m cannot mention a local variable that is declared inside m. - a static variable.
 Write the class name and the variable, as in System.out. - a field of any expression.
 For example: next, this.next, #1.next.
 You may optionally omit a leading "this.", just as in Java.
 Thus, this.next and next are equivalent. - an array access.
 For example: this.myArray[i], vals[#1]. - an array creation.
 For example: new int[10], new String[] "a", "b". - literals: string, integer, char, long, float, double, null, class literals. - a method invocation on any expression.
 This even works for overloaded methods and methods with type parameters.
 For example: m1 (x, y.z, #2), a.m2 ("hello").